Ayushi-S13/RCB-Player-Analytics-Auction-Strategy/README.md

-# 🏏 IPL Auction Player-Value Analysis | SQL + Power BI Report
+# 🏏 IPL Auction Player-Value Analysis | SQL + Power BI

 This project was built to assist Royal Challengers Bangalore (RCB) in planning for the 2017 IPL Mega Auction.
 Using multi-season IPL data, it identified high-performing players offering better value than their base price.
 Player statistics were extracted using SQL and visualized using Power BI, then compiled into a summary report.